Ohio State University at Newark: History

-Since Founders Hall opened, it has become home to classrooms, general administrative and faculty offices, labs and the library.
-Hopewell Hall, opened in 1976, and includes labs, a student lounge area, classrooms, faculty offices, the cafeteria, the bookstore, financial aid and fees and deposits.
-Adena Hall was completed in 1978 and contains the gymnasium and workout facilities, classrooms, laboratories and faculty offices.
-In autumn 1986, the student apartment complex opened and in 1988 the Child Development Center was built.
-LeFevre Hall, opened in 1993, and is home to technical education, performing arts and faculty offices.
-The Reese Center opened in October 2004 and contains classrooms, a 600-seat auditorium, a ballroom and conference center, the Cyber Café, faculty offices, labs and the executive board room.
+Since Founders Hall opened, it has become home to classrooms, general administrative and faculty offices, labs, and the library.
+Hopewell Hall opened in 1976 and includes labs, a student lounge area, classrooms, faculty offices, the cafeteria, the bookstore, financial aid, and fees and deposits.
+Adena Hall was completed in 1978 and contains the gymnasium and workout facilities, classrooms, laboratories, and faculty offices.
+In autumn 1986, the student apartment complex opened, and in 1988 the Child Development Center was built.
+LeFevre Hall, opened in 1993, and is home to technical education, performing arts, and faculty offices.
+The Reese Center opened in October 2004 and contains classrooms, a 600-seat auditorium, a ballroom and conference center, the Cyber Café, faculty offices, labs, and the executive board room.
 Currently, the Ohio State Newark is the largest of the OSU regional campuses with 50 distinguished faculty members and a student body of over 2,700.
 The Newark campus has greatly increased its enrollment over the last decade due to the increasingly stringent admission requirements at Ohio State's main campus: since 2013, more students attend from Franklin County than Licking County.

-Since 1971, the Ohio State Newark campus has partnered with Central Ohio Technical College (COTC) to share higher education complex and to help meet the state's growing need for skilled technicians.
+Since 1971, the Ohio State Newark campus has partnered with Central Ohio Technical College (COTC) to share a higher education complex and to help meet the state's growing need for skilled technicians.
 The Newark Campus Library, now located in the Warner Center, is a cost-shared department serving the communities of Ohio State Newark and COTC.
-The Library houses about 50,000 print volumes, 375 serial subscriptions, over 36,000 microforms, 1000 audio tapes/CDs and video cassettes/DVDs, 1,200 maps.
+The Library houses about 50,000 print volumes, 375 serial subscriptions, over 36,000 microforms, 1000 audio tapes/CDs and video cassettes/DVDs, and 1,200 maps.
 In addition, as part of the Ohio State University library system and the OhioLINK consortium, the Library provides access to over 9 million unique items, including 19,000 e-books and nearly 6,000 full-text electronic journals.